 Language Study and Cultural Immersion Combination Program

 Another ideal option for many students is the combination language study and cultural immersion program.
 In this type of program, students split their time between standard classroom language study and integration into the Bavarian culture through cultural excursions, volunteering, and living with a host family.
-A great option is International Programs in Munich, which includes three cultural activities per week in addition to up to 20 lessons every week.

 Cultural Immersion/Extracurricular Activities

 For students looking to learn the most German possible, be sure to enroll in cultural immersion activities.
 There are many types of extracurricular activities available particularly in Munich, including regional tours, sports, volunteer groups, cooking classes, and travel groups.
 These types of activities not only strengthen language skills but also introduce students to Munich’s rich history, warm culture, and beautiful traditions.

 - Did you know… that beer is officially recognized as a food in Munich?
 Prost!

 - School’s out, let’s have some fun: Some of the most popular activities include castle-hunting (Neuschwanstein is only about a 2 hour train ride away!), exploring the several fascinating museums and gardens around Munich, and slinging back a few biers at the city’s many biergartens and breweries.

 - Wow others with an idiom!
 “Essen ist ein Bedürfnis, aber geneissen eine Kunst!”
 Translates to “To eat is a requirement, but to enjoy it is an art”.
 Germans love their food, so eat up!

 A visa is required if you are staying in Germany for longer than 90 days.
 Besides legal requirements such as passports and visas, there are very few other qualifications needed to study German in Munich.
 Most programs do not require a certain language level in order to study here, but be sure to check on the age requirements for each program, as some are 18 and over.